rharyadi/cryptophrenia/README.md

 - gcd.py: this script will return gcd(a,b) from given integer a and b.
 - exteuclid.py: extended Euclidean algorithm, finds u and v that satisfy au + bv = gcd(a,b)
 - fastpower.py: fast powering algorithm using binary expansion
+- primechecker.py: checking if a number is a prime using Fermat Little Theorem

 ## To Do Next